Google Voice: Partners and infrastructure

 In 2009, Google reserved 1 million telephone numbers with Level 3 Communications which were presumed to be for Google Voice.

 Dispute between AT&T and Google about call blocking

 AT&T petitioned the U.S. Federal Communications Commission (FCC) to require Google (as it requires POTS providers) to allow calls to high-cost destinations, typically rural independent telephone companies with wholesale prices up to ten times above the national average.
 Google responded that it is not obligated to allow these calls.

 Exploitation

-Google Voice requires an existing "real" [non-VOIP] phone number and a generated PIN to register.
+Google Voice requires an existing carrier telephone number and a generated PIN to register.
 However, many users simply employ one of numerous text verification websites to supply temporary "real" numbers.

-Scammers wanting multiple anonymous unauthorized Google Voice numbers have tricked strangers into registering Google Voice numbers to their personal phone numbers.
+Scammers wanting multiple anonymous unauthorized Google Voice numbers have tricked strangers into registering Google Voice numbers to their personal telephone numbers.